Documentation Index

 • Timeout: Maximum amount of time to wait for a valid response, displayed in milliseconds.
 The valid range is 100ms to 600,000ms.
 The default value is 3,000ms.

 • Retry attempts: Number of communication retries before considering the target device as unreachable.
-The valid range is to 100.
+The valid range is 0 to 100.
 The default value is 3.

 • Inter-request delay: Delay before sending the next request to the target device, displayed in milliseconds.
 The valid range is 0ms to 600,000ms.
-The default is 0ms.
+The default value is 0ms.

 Tag Configuration